Image Building and Management

 The For example: The The repository is determined by the activation key that you assigned to your image profile. |

-FROM registry.example.com/sles12sp2 MAINTAINER Tux Administrator "tux@example.com" ### Begin: These lines Required for use with {productname} ARG repo ARG cert # Add the correct certificate RUN echo "$cert" > /etc/pki/trust/anchors/RHN-ORG-TRUSTED-SSL-CERT.pem # Update certificate trust store RUN update-ca-certificates # Add the repository path to the image RUN echo "$repo" > /etc/zypp/repos.d/susemanager:dockerbuild.repo ### End: These lines required for use with {productname} # Add the package script ADD add_packages.sh /root/add_packages.sh # Run the package script RUN /root/add_packages.sh # After building remove the repository path from image RUN rm -f /etc/zypp/repos.d/susemanager:dockerbuild.repo
+FROM registry.example.com/sles12sp2 MAINTAINER Tux Administrator "tux@example.com" ### Begin: These lines are required for use with {productname} ARG repo ARG cert # Add the correct certificate RUN echo "$cert" > /etc/pki/trust/anchors/RHN-ORG-TRUSTED-SSL-CERT.pem # Update certificate trust store RUN update-ca-certificates # Add the repository path to the image RUN echo "$repo" > /etc/zypp/repos.d/susemanager:dockerbuild.repo ### End: These lines are required for use with {productname} # Add the package script ADD add_packages.sh /root/add_packages.sh # Run the package script RUN /root/add_packages.sh # After building remove the repository path from image RUN rm -f /etc/zypp/repos.d/susemanager:dockerbuild.repo

 2.5.2.
 Using Custom Info Key-value Pairs as Docker buildargs